stevehalliwell/ulox-work/README.md

 ## Status
 ![current code coverage](badge_linecoverage.png)
+- [Unity demos and some QOL improvements] ()
+	- More tests.
+	- Bouncing Balls
+		- Unity runs script start and update.
+		- Script bounces objects around.
+	- Breakout style game
+		- Unity runs script start, update, and collisions.
+		- Script creates objects, moves paddle, and handles game mode and lives.
+	- Add List and POD types to engine.
+	- Add QOL functions to engine, allowing embedding application to be less aware of the inner workings.
+	- Fixes and changes:
+		- Allow multiple requests to interpreter resolve with the same data.
+		- Line and Character numbering corrected
+		- Instance is now an Environment, allowing external code to ask for objects by heirarchy path.
 - [Core jlox Challenges and sugar](../../tree/core_jlox_chall) Core jlox equivilant plus many of the challenges from the book and additional sugar.
 	-  Conditional operator.
 	-  More error reporting.